data-ui

 :column t :not-null t :unique t)

-:tags (:type :list
+(:type :list

 :ui (:label "Tags" :input-type :checkbox-list)